parambirs/morsecodetranslator/README.md

 Morse Code Translator
 =====================

-A Java Swing GUI desktop app that can translate English text to Morse and vice-versa.
+A Kotlin Swing GUI desktop app that can translate English text to Morse and vice-versa.

 How to run the application